-‘The Office’ Premiered 12 Years Ago–Where Is the Dunder Mifflin Team Now ?
+‘The Office’ Premiered 12 Years Ago — Where Is The Dunder Mifflin Team Now?

-The Office premiered 12 years ago, on March 23, 2005.
-Adapted from the British show starring Rickey Gervais, the single-camera show changed the way people saw comedy as they made fun of the people working an office environment with people that feel.
-What are the cast members doing now and could the Dunder Mifflin crew have a reunion anytime soon?
+The Office premiered 12 years ago on March 23, 2005.
+Adapted from the British show starring Ricky Gervais, the single-camera show changed the way people saw comedy as they made fun of office culture.
+What are the cast members doing now, and could the Dunder Mifflin crew have a reunion anytime soon?
 Sounds like at least two original members would like to see a reunion sometime soon.

 Steve Carell played the wacky office manager Michael Scott.
 He left the show early to star in movies, but did come back to finish the run of the popular NBC show.
 He has starred in a string of critically acclaimed movies and roles, most recently, The Big Short.
-Soon, he will be portraying Bobby Riggs in Battle of the Sexes and with Amy Schumer and Nicole Kidman in She Came to Me.
+Soon, he will be portraying Bobby Riggs in Battle of the Sexes and will be starring alongside Amy Schumer and Nicole Kidman in She Came to Me.

 Nicole Kidman, @SteveCarell and @AmySchumer will star in 'She Came to Me': https://t.co/aWl28704dm pic.twitter.com/443TvA3Cir